OUR collection RESEARCH + PROGRAMMES

-Since 2007, with assistance from Heritage Lottery Fund Autograph has both created climate controlled storage for its archive and carried out major research to develop its collection.
-Strategic archive research has enabled Autograph to do the following:
+Since 2007, with assistance from Heritage Lottery Fund Autograph has both created climate controlled storage for its collection and carried out major research to develop its collection.
+Strategic collection research has enabled Autograph to do the following:

-• Increase archive holdings and fill important collection gaps.
+• Increase holdings and fill important collection gaps.

-• Make more of the archive publicly available through touring exhibitions, site-specific installations, workshops, community projects, publishing, loans, and image licensing.
+• Make more of the collection publicly available through touring exhibitions, site-specific installations, workshops, community projects, publishing, loans, and image licensing.

 • Deepen knowledge about photographs in the collection and encourage others to develop their collections

 The research aimed to address the absence of publicly accessible 19th century photographs that show evidence of black presences in national archives.